Postal (video game): Reception

+Legacy

 Sequels

 A sequel to the game, Postal 2, was released in 2003.
 Director Uwe Boll bought the movie rights for the series and produced a film of the same name.
 Two additional sequels, Postal III and Postal 4: No Regerts, were released in 2011 and 2022, respectively.

 Postal Redux

 Running with Scissors developed a remake of Postal, titled Postal Redux, using Unreal Engine 4.
-The project was announced as Postal: Redux in November 2014, then targeting a 2015 release for Linux, macOS, and Microsoft Windows.
-In addition to these platforms, Running with Scissors announced Postal Redux as coming to PlayStation 4 in February 2016.
-The Microsoft Windows version was released on May 20, 2016, while Linux, macOS, and PlayStation 4 versions were scheduled for a later release.
-The PlayStation 4 version was canceled by June 2017, with Jaret Schachter of Running with Scissors blaming a lack of sales of the PC version.
+The project was announced in November 2014, initially targeting a 2015 release for Linux, macOS, and Windows.
+In addition to these platforms, Running with Scissors announced that Postal Redux was also coming to the PlayStation 4 in February 2016.
+The Windows version was released on May 20, 2016, while Linux, macOS, and PlayStation 4 versions were scheduled for a later release.
+The PlayStation 4 version was canceled by June 2017, with Mike Jaret Schachter of Running with Scissors citing a lack of sales of the PC version.
+A Linux version of the game was released on March 29, 2018.
 MD Games ported Postal Redux to the Nintendo Switch, releasing it via the Nintendo eShop on October 16, 2020.
 The PlayStation 4 version was later uncancelled and released on March 5, 2021.